 Products of pyruvate metabolism

-pyruvate to acetyl-CoA, a reduced production of citrate, and thus an impaired TCA cycle, leading to severe energy deficits (especially in the CNS).
-Long-term treatment includes a ketogenic diet (high fat, low carbohydrate, glucogenic amino acids, e.g. valine) and cofactor supplementation with thiamine and lipoic acid. results in impaired conversion of
+results in impaired conversion of pyruvate to acetyl-CoA, reduced production of citrate, and, therefore, impairment of the TCA cycle, leading to severe energy deficits (especially in the CNS).
+Long-term treatment includes a ketogenic diet (high fat, low carbohydrate) and cofactor supplementation with thiamine and lipoic acid.

-- Purpose: During fasting, gluconeogenesis becomes the main source of glycemia maintenance after glycogen stores are depleted (after 1–3 days of normal activity)
+- Purpose: During fasting, gluconeogenesis becomes the main method of glycemic control after glycogen stores are depleted (after 1–3 days of normal activity).

-- Cell location: : Responsible enzymes are located in cytosol and mitochondria.
+- Cell location: : Responsible enzymes are located in the cytosol and mitochondria.

 - Sites of gluconeogenesis

-- Noncarbohydrate precursors: Glucogenic amino acids (mainly alanine and glutamine), lipids, glycerol, pyruvate, and lactate can all be converted to glucose in an attempt to preserve serum glucose levels.
-These reactions are energy intensive, as they rely on the consumption of high energy molecules (GTP, ATP).
+- Noncarbohydrate precursors: Glucogenic amino acids (mainly alanine and glutamine), lipids, glycerol, pyruvate, and lactate can all be converted to glucose in order to preserve serum glucose levels.
+These reactions are energy intensive, as they rely on the consumption of high-energy molecules (GTP, ATP).

 - Glucogenic amino acids: Generated from the hydrolysis of protein tissue (typically during fasting), these amino acids are capable of being converted to α-keto acids (e.g., oxaloacetate, α-ketoglutarate) and then to glucose.